x1linwang/spark-install-macos/README.md

 - If you encounter any "command not found" errors, make sure you've restarted your Terminal or sourced your `.zshrc` file.
 - If Jupyter can't find the spylon kernel, try running `python -m spylon_kernel install --user` manually.
 - For any PySpark-related issues, verify that your `SPARK_HOME` and `PYSPARK_PYTHON` environment variables are set correctly by running `echo $SPARK_HOME` and `echo $PYSPARK_PYTHON` in the Terminal.
-- Contact yout TA if you encountered any other errors.
+- Contact your TA if you encounter any other errors.